 At Pittsfield City Hall, a group of juniors from Miss Hall's School will be installing "The Teen Ten" an exhibit of 10 art pieces juried and selected by a public online voting system.
 High schoolers from across the county were encouraged to submit their work for the voting period.

 "There is limited opportunity for high school artists to display their work.
 The Teen Ten presents a great way for Berkshire County residents to see art created by the many talented students in the schools across the county," said Miss Hall's studio art teacher Ellie Kreischer.

 Eleven-year-old Shea McIlquham of Hinsdale and Craneville Elementary School in Dalton said he's proud to have the distinction of being the lone youth in Barrington Stage Company's 10x10 New Play Festival.
-He has been cast in a new work titled "Higher Ground."
-The play follows a family's journey in New York in the wake of Hurricane Sandy.

 "I just think it's a very cool experience because I'm working with a ton of people who are older than me who are really good actors," said McIlquham.

 He said the festival is a "good start" for any youth sharing their talents and that the events should be "very entertaining."

 When words are art